Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Experiments and Results

 \subsection{Baseline Evaluations}

+We compare our generator with three image-to-audio methods: V2A-Mapper \cite{V2A-Mapper}, Seeing and Hearing (S\&H) \cite{SandH}, and Im2Wav \cite{Im2Wav}.
+Additionally, we employ RAM \cite{RAM} to generate image tags and pass them to GPT-4 \cite{GPT4} for text captions, which are fed to AudioLDM to generate audio.
+We call this cascaded baseline RAM+ALDM.
+We qualitatively demonstrate how cascaded methods are inferior to SS2A in Supplementary Section 7.

-We compare our generator with four V2A methods: V2A-Mapper \cite{V2A-Mapper}, Diff-Foley \cite{Diff-Foley}, Seeing and Hearing (S\&H) \cite{SandH} and Im2Wav \cite{Im2Wav}.
-Currently, V2A-Mapper holds state-of-the-art generation fidelity and relevance.
-These methods require different visual conditions.
-For fairness, we modify some methods following \cref{sec:baseline_mod} but still keep their original versions in \cref{table:objective}.
+For video-to-audio tasks, we compare with Diff-Foley \cite{Diff-Foley}, Frieren \cite{frieren}, MultiFoley \cite{MultiFoley}, and MMAudio \cite{MMAudio}.
+Some baselines require different visual conditions.
+For fairness, we modify some methods following Supplementary Section 1 but still keep their original results.

-\paragraph{Objective Results.} As illustrated in \cref{table:objective}, our method achieves superior performance in most objective metrics for both in-distribution and out-of-distribution tests.
-For single-source generation, our SSV2A outperforms baselines in generation relevance and stays in top 2 for generation fidelity.
-For multi-source generation, SSV2A is superior in all metrics.
-Surprisingly, SSV2A achieves a higher CS in generation relevance than the Oracle baseline, which is assumed to have optimal performance for V2A methods involving AudioLDM.
+\textbf{Objective Results.} As illustrated in \cref{table:objective-subjective} and \cref{table:source-objective}, our method achieves superior performance in most objective metrics for both in-distribution and out-of-distribution tests.
+For single-source generation, we outperform baselines in generation relevance and stay in top 2 for generation fidelity.
+For multi-source generation, SS2A is superior in all metrics.
+Surprisingly, SS2A achieves a higher CS in generation relevance than the Oracle baseline, which is assumed to have optimal performance for V2A methods involving AudioLDM.
 This effect is no longer observed in SSMS, demonstrating our new metric's superiority in comparing audio generation relevance.
-Even though Diff-Foley and S\&H-Text are unfair comparisons, SSV2A still surpasses them in both fidelity and relevance.
+Even S\&H-Text has seen generated text captions, SS2A still surpasses it in both fidelity and relevance.

+SS2A performs competitively in video-to-audio tasks with the TA extension as shown in Supplementary Section 5.1, showing that our sound source modeling can also benefit video-to-audio synthesis with a straightforward temporal feature integration.

-\paragraph{Subjective Results.} In \cref{table:subjective}, we obtain the subjective results as Mean Opinion Score (MOS) from human evaluations.
-Our method outperforms baselines significantly in both generation fidelity and relevance.
-Since the random samples are images, we test on the Diff-Foley-Image instead of Diff-Foley because the latter only accepts video inputs.
-Moreover, we choose to test S\&H-Text instead of S\&H to obtain the best generation performance Seeing and Hearing can achieve, even though it sees extra text captions.
+\textbf{Subjective Results.} In \cref{table:objective-subjective}, our method outperforms baselines significantly in human-evaluated generation fidelity and relevance.
+We choose to test S\&H-Text instead of S\&H to obtain the best generation performance Seeing and Hearing can achieve, even though it sees extra text captions.